baillielab/coexpression/README.md

 ### Configuration

-The file `app.cfg` contains configuration information.
+In the directory containing the scripts, create a file `app.cfg` which contains configuration information.
 This file needs to be changed to point at your copy of bedtools:

 ```
 [directorypaths]
 sourcefilesdir = ../supfiles-coex/
 resdir = ../results-coex/
-pathtobedtools = /path/to/bedtools
+pathtobedtools = ''
+pathtopython = python
 f5resource = http://fantom.gsc.riken.jp/zenbu/gLyphs/#config=ne92nJ20PhPv5ziW90qnND;loc=hg19::

 ```

 ### Supplementary files